GabeDuarteM/semantic-release-chrome/README.md

 - `asset`: **REQUIRED** parameter.
 The zip file that will be published to the chrome webstore.

+- `target`: Valid options are:
-- `target`: can be `default` or `trustedTesters`.
-When released using the first, the extension will be publicly available to everyone.
-When `trustedTesters` is used, it will be released as a [private extension](https://support.google.com/chrome/a/answer/2663860).
+  - `default`: The extension will be publicly available to everyone.
+This is the default option if left blank.
+  - `draft`: Uploads the extension to the webstore, but skips the publishing step.
+  - `trustedTesters`: Releases the extension as a [private extension](https://support.google.com/chrome/a/answer/2663860).
 Defaults to `default`.

 ### Chrome webstore authentication